Nemecxpetr/exconv/docs/api.md

 ```

 Batch-run `video-biconv` over every video in a project folder, with optional
 audio-driven block segmentation and per-block crossfades.
+Use
+`--preview-seconds` for quick test runs.
 See `docs/scripts.md`
 for the full set of batch flags.
 For block strategy and crossover details, see `docs/design.md` section 6.4.